Geological Risk Assessment Quick Start

 Exporting GRA results

-Risk Rated k-Pits are represented by a standard OES indicator file and as such can be viewed or exported as a part of a “combined object” block model; use the Result Model command from the Tools menu for viewing and the Export Model command from the Data menu for direct export.
+Risk Rated k-Pits are represented by a standard OES indicator file and as such can be viewed or exported as a part of a “combined object” block model.

 You can also view or export pit shells generated by Risk Rated Pits tool for all the simulated grades.
-To do this, you must select the Enable export of simulated pit shells check box in the Default Settings dialog accessible through the General Options command of the Tools menu.
-When this option is selected, the Risk Rated Pits program creates a 3D Object block model with the following data fields:
+To do this, you must check Enable export of simulated pit shells on the Default Settings screen.
+This forces the Risk Rated Pits program to create a 3D Object block model with the following data fields: